lamps-lab/statcheckerr/README.md

 # Requirements
 1. Python 3.7.12
 2. rpy2
-Following is the command to install rpy2 using pip:

-    pip install rpy2

 # Input and Output

 Here is the sample input of two claims(claim 1 has statistical error and claim 2 is without error):